 For those looking to compare one company to the industry they are in, some of the better sources available are the ratio analysis sources.
 If you want more information on that, Investopedia has a short tutorial on Ratio Analysis External which has basics and sources of information as well as a nice listing of some of the more common ratios External and a nice dictionary External of financial statement terms.
 Not all of these peer review tools necessarily go company by company.
 Most sources offer data by industry, either SIC/NAICS or their own industry breakdown.
-If you are looking for books about Ratio Analysis the best LC subject heading is "Ratio Analysis."
+If you are looking for books about Ratio Analysis the best subject heading is "Ratio Analysis."

-Lastly, if the company is public and other known competitors are public some databases like Mergent Intellect can include tools that allow researchers to compare pretty detailed company information with other companies.
+If the company is public and other known competitors are public some databases like Mergent Intellect can include tools that allow researchers to compare pretty detailed company information with other companies.

 The sources here are more general sources that cross the industries and are good for comparing a company to it industry but do not provide information to the company level.

 The following materials link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to digital content are provided when available.